Fitbit/bitgatt/README.md

 * Does it block on failure?
 Yes, if the characteristic doesn't exist
 * Includes copy in result?
 No, but does include data in the TransactionResult

+### WriteGattServerCharacteristicDescriptorValueTransaction

+Will write a characteristic descriptor from a local gatt server and populate a transaction result with response.
+This and WriteGattServerCharacteristicValueTransaction are sort of conveniences for testing, there is no clear reason why one wouldn't perform these operations in Java, they have no impact to the state machine.
+But there is no harm in mainstream code using these transactions.

+Only provide descriptor instances obtained from the local service, if you create them yourself you will not have a valid instance id, which is an internal property of the descriptor and could wedge the GATT queue and cause the system to become unresponsive.

+#### Arguments

+* @Nullable GattServerConnection connection
+* GattState successEndState
+* BluetoothGattService service
+* BluetoothGattCharacteristic characteristic
+* BluetoothGattDescriptor descriptor
+* byte[] data
+* (optional) long timeoutMillis

+#### Results

+* Does it block on failure?
+Yes, if the server, service, characteristic, or descriptor doesn't exist
+* Includes copy in result?
+No, but does include data in the TransactionResult

+### CloseGattServerTransaction

+Will close the currently held instance of the gatt server, potentially useful if services are not released when bluetooth is toggled, you can use the clear services transaction and then the close transaction to ensure that when BT is re-enabled there are no remaining services.
+This may also be used in the turning off callback if you implement your own bluetooth listener.

+#### Arguments

+* @Nullable GattServerConnection connection
+* GattState successEndState
+* (optional) long timeoutMillis

+#### Results

+* Does it block on failure?
+No
+* Includes copy in result?
+No

 ## [License](#license)

     Copyright 2019 Fitbit, Inc. All rights reserved.